Written by Medicover Team and Medically

 Stress

 Many people view pregnancy as a life-changing experience but this also brings with it new causes of stress.
 This stress has an impact on more than just a person's mood or psychological state.
-During stressful times of the pregnancy, you may feel an increase in back pain.
+During stressful times of pregnancy, you may feel an increase in back pain.

 Muscle separation